-Where To Drink It: Any Colombian bar or discoteca, or buy a bottle from a convenience store and enjoy it with friends outdoors (drinking in public is legal in Colombia).
+Where To Drink It: Any Colombian bar or discoteca, or buy a bottle from a convenience store and enjoy it with friends outdoors (drinking in public is legal in Colombia unless otherwise indicated).

 Colombia is famous for its coffee, and whether you drink it regularly at home or not, be sure to sample it while visiting the country.

-Tintos are very small cups of coffee that are often sold on the streets, out of thermoses.
-Sometimes you'll see vendors rolling shopping carts with a dozen or more thermoses around, trying to keep up with demand.
+Tintos are very small cups of coffee that are often sold on the streets out of thermoses.
+Sometimes you'll see vendors rolling shopping carts down the street with a dozen or more thermoses, trying to keep up with demand.

 Where To Drink It: Everywhere!
-Sample the typical tinto from a street vendor, an ice coffee from a Juan Valdez Cafe, and from the source, on a coffee plantation in Colombia's Eje Cafetero.
+Sample the typical tinto from a street vendor, an iced coffee from a Juan Valdez Cafe, and from the source, on a coffee plantation in Colombia's Eje Cafetero (coffee region).